 Understanding Dgraph cluster

-For effectively running a Dgraph cluster, it’s important to understand how sharding, replication and rebalancing works.
+To effectively running a Dgraph cluster, it’s important to understand how sharding, replication and rebalancing works.

 Dgraph colocates data per predicate (* P *, in RDF terminology), thus the smallest unit of data is one predicate.
 To shard the graph, one or many predicates are assigned to a group.
 Each Alpha node in the cluster serves a single group.
 Dgraph Zero assigns a group to each Alpha node.

 Dgraph Zero tries to rebalance the cluster based on the disk usage in each group.
-If Zero detects an imbalance, it would try to move a predicate along with its indices to a group that has minimum disk usage.
+If Zero detects an imbalance, it will try to move a predicate along with its indices to a group that has lower disk usage.
 This can make the predicate temporarily read-only.
 Queries for the predicate will still be serviced, but any mutations for the predicate will be rejected and should be retried after the move is finished.

 Zero would continuously try to keep the amount of data on each server even, typically running this check on a 10-min frequency.
 Thus, each additional Dgraph Alpha instance would allow Zero to further split the predicates from groups and move them to the new node.

 consistently replicated to the quorum.
-To achieve

 --replicas to 1, 3 or 5 (not 2 or 4).
 This

-allows 0, 1, or 2 nodes serving the same group to be down, respectively without affecting the
+allows 0, 1, or 2 nodes serving the same group to be down, respectively, without

-overall health of that group.
+affecting the overall health of that group.